Search

 A data-driven organization is a company that not only focuses on collecting raw data, but also understands that to be truly data-driven, they need to dig deeper into the data gatherer, refine it, and find ways to use the information gleaned from the data to drive growth and profitability.
 This means working with the right kind of data whenever it is needed.
 It could happen in many ways, including observing customer behavior, gathering survey responses, analyzing demographic data, and more.

-Analysts have taken note, and organizations such as McKinsey have noted that data-driven organizations are nearly 3x more likely to have a higher ROI, and 23 times more likely to outperform non-data-drive firms in acquiring new customers.
+Analysts have taken note, and organizations such as McKinsey have noted that data-driven organizations are nearly 3x more likely to have a higher ROI, and 23 times more likely to outperform non-data-driven firms in acquiring new customers.

 With that said, collecting data and mining it for meaningful information has proven to be extremely challenging for most companies and poor quality data remains an issue.
 The Harvard Business Review noted in 2017 that only 3% of companies’ data meets even basic quality standards, for example.